ibm-watson-iot/ioti-shields/wally/README.md

 - Wally organisation
 - Wally developer account with access to the Wally organisation

+Make sure the IoT4I instance is up to date to gurantee you have access to the Wally functionality.
+To do that verify there is no upgrade option in the IoT4I Service Console.
+If the upgrade option exists you need to use it before attempting to integrate Wally data.

 #### Configuration
 You need to configure the IoT4I Transformer as described in the [IoT4I Infocenter](https://console.ng.bluemix.net/docs/services/IotInsurance/iotinsurance_wally_integration.html#wallysupport).